mikaelhg/vpn-ipv6/docs/wireguard.md

 Note that you'll have to manually add all of the peers to the gateway, if you don't allow automatic adds.

+In the Peer section for `home1`, we're explicitly saying that we only allow traffic from that IP to cross from the VPN link to our direction, even if the client tried to route traffic from other IPs through the link.

 ## `home1`